gastongra/contextstore/README.md

 ## Configuration
 - Set hostname, port, initial lease time and logging level variables in the main function
 - When instantiating CSSSimpleClient you can set "web" named parameter to True or False, depending on whether you want the Web UI to be started or not.
-- The Root CA´s certificate foe the CA issuing the breeze cluster identity certificate - tipically System Manager´s CA - has to be stored in a file named cacerts.pem
+- The Root CA´s certificate for the CA issuing the breeze cluster identity certificate - tipically System Manager´s CA - has to be stored in a file named cacerts.pem

 ## Usage
         python csSimpleClient.py